 We make available to you the forms belonging and used by our Foreign Exchange Counterparties for the purposes of opening personal or business foreign exchange accounts with them.
-If these forms are not sent by you directly, but forwarded to Manx FX for onward transmission to our foreign exchange counterparties, then the information contained in those forms is also recorded by Manx FX, and will be destroyed in line with the Data Protection legislation.
+If these forms are not sent by you directly, but forwarded to MFX for onward transmission to our foreign exchange counterparties, then the information contained in those forms is also recorded by MFX, and will be destroyed in line with the Data Protection legislation.

 Certain types of personal information are classed as “sensitive” under the Data Protection legislation, or otherwise referred to as “special categories” of data.
 This includes information about your health, race, ethnic origin, political opinions, religious or philosophical beliefs, sexual orientation, trade union membership and genetic and biometric data.